 From an Earth Jurisprudence perspective, human laws and governance should be redesigned to ensure human activities are compatible with supporting life, and fit within ecological limits, so that all members of the Earth community – people, plants, animals, insects, fish, fungi and so much more – are able to exist, thrive and evolve.

 Greenprints has been built on the understanding that the only way humanity has a future, is if we can live within our ecological limits, and nurture rather than destroy the living world that supports us.
-Consequently, the Greenprints process invites people to think about the living world FIRST, and then weave the human story within the wider Earth community.
+Consequently,

 In simple terms, we cannot just begin with what humans want – that continues the separation between human governance and the living world.
 We must begin by understanding how life in our bioregion and across our planet, actually works.
 We must begin by understanding the Relationist Ethos and the idea that we need to pattern ourselves into our living world, so we can develop healthy relationships with all beings.
 And then, of course, we can explore what human beings want and need.